Companies in the energy industry are paying attention to inclusion and diversity. But beyond awareness, what are they doing about it?

 Being an Only doesn’t just affect women at work.
 It happens to people of different backgrounds and ethnicities too.
 As one mid-level administrator put it:

 “I feel like I have to represent the entire race.
-I need to come across as more than proficient, more than competent, more than capable.
-I have to be ‘on’ all the time.
+I need to come across as more than proficient, more than competent, more than capable, and be ‘on’ all the time.
 Because in the back of someone’s mind, they could be judging the entire race based on me.
-And I don’t want anybody else’s opportunity to be ruined because I messed it up.
+And I don’t want to ruin anyone else’s opportunity because I messed it up.
 I know that seems really heavy, but that is often how I feel.
 I am pretty sure that when most white people make a mistake, they don’t feel like they’re representing all Italians or all Irish.
 But a lot of Black Americans do feel like that.”

 Let’s Move the Needle in the Right Direction